-One reason you don't want to overcook asparagus (besides that it will be mushy) is that the heat will remove the vegetable's many nutrients.
-Asparagus is packed with vitamins including A, C, E, K, and B6 and is high in folate, protein, calcium, iron, and copper.
+- One reason you don't want to overcook asparagus (besides that it will be mushy) is the heat will remove the vegetable's many nutrients.
+Asparagus is packed with vitamins, including A, C, E, K, and B6, and is high in folate, protein, calcium, iron, and copper.
 Naturally low in fat and calories, and high in fiber—both soluble and insoluble—asparagus is a good choice if you are trying to lose weight as the fiber will keep you full between meals.

 - This vegetable also aids in digestion and reduces bloating, improves urinary tract health, and is full of antioxidants.